Connect to remote Docker over SSH

 ssh-add -l.
 It should list one or more identities that look something like

 2048 SHA256:abcdefghijk somethingsomething (RSA).
 If it does not list any identity, you will not be able to connect.
-Also, it needs to have the right identity, of course.
-The Docker CLI working does not mean that the Explorer window will work--the Explorer window uses dockerode (which in turn uses ssh2), whereas the Docker CLI uses simply the
+Also, it needs to have the right identity.
+The Docker CLI working does not mean that the Explorer window will work.
+The Explorer window uses dockerode (which in turn uses ssh2), whereas the Docker CLI uses the

-sshcommand, and benefits from more automatically inferred configuration.
+sshcommand, and benefits from an automatically inferred configuration.

-It is recommended to change the refresh rate to something longer with the
+It is recommended to change the refresh rate to something longer than the default with the

 docker.explorerRefreshIntervalsetting.
 The connection over SSH is slow, and it can result in trying to refresh again before the previous refresh even finished.
 We recommend at least 3000 ms.